Estimated Reading Time: 8 minutes

-Universal Credit is a means-tested benefit to help people with living costs who are either on a low income, out of work or unable to work (this includes carers).
-In April 2023, Universal Credit rates rose by 10.1% in line with inflation, as did other means-tested benefits such as Personal Independence Payment and Carer’s Allowance.
+Universal Credit is a means-tested benefit to help people with living costs who are either on a low income, out of work or unable to work (including carers).
+Universal Credit rates rose by 6.7% in line with inflation on 8th April 2024, along with other benefits like Personal Independence Payment and Carer’s Allowance.

-The average UK family on Universal Credit will now receive an extra £600 between April 2023 and March 2024.
+The average person who is single and aged over 25 on Universal Credit will now receive an extra £405.96 between April 2024 and March 2025.
 The benefit cap has also risen, so you can receive more in total.

-Here, we’ve highlighted the Universal Credit rates for 2023/2024, along with how much they’ve increased, whether you’re eligible, how to apply and how you’ll be paid.
+Here, we’ve highlighted the Universal Credit rates for 2024/2025, along with how much they’ve increased, how much they’ll increase in April 2025, whether you’re eligible, how to apply and how you’ll be paid.

 Universal Credit is a single payment, comprised of smaller amounts.
 How much you get depends on your personal circumstances, such as your earnings (if you’re working), your partner’s earnings (if they’re working) and any other income your household earns.